SEO & Visibility

 The future of voice search and AI

-Voice search is evolving rapidly due to improvements in Natural Language Processing (NLP) and machine learning.
-Google's BERT and MUM updates are making search engines increasingly better at understanding context and intent.
-This fits perfectly into the broader trend of SEO to GEO.
+Voice search is evolving rapidly through improvements in Natural Language Processing (NLP) and machine learning.
+Google’s BERT and MUM updates are making search engines increasingly better at understanding context and intent.
+This fits perfectly into the broader trend of SEO towards GEO.

 • Conversational commerce: purchases via voice assistants

-• Hyperlocal targeting: search results with 100-meter precision
+• Hyperlocal targeting: search results within 100 metre precision

-• Voice SEO tools: specialized analytics for voice performance
+• Voice SEO tools: specialised analytics for voice performance

-You can read more about future marketing trends in our AI marketing strategies guide.
+More about future marketing trends can be found in our AI marketing strategies guide.

 — Glenn Gabe, President of G-Squared Interactive